reframejs/reframe/docs/usage-manual.md

    ~~~
    </details>

-2. Create a new app with the `react-frontend` starter.
+2. Create a new app with the `react-frontend` starter:
    ~~~shell
    $ reframe create react-frontend
    ~~~

-3. Build and serve the app.
+3. Build and serve the app:
    ~~~shell
    $ cd my-react-frontend/
    $ reframe dev